Dealing with Stress: 19 PROVEN Ways to Relieve Your Stress

 Stress is, after all, a state of the mind that is caused by outside influences.
 You can't change the external pressures, but you can work on the way you react to these pressures.

-This article details 16 proven strategies for dealing with stress.
+This article details 19 proven strategies for managing stress.
 Each of these tips are backed by links to medical journals or reputable news organizations.

 19 Strategies for Dealing with Stress